utcompling/textgrounder/README.txt

    'clean': Delete all the built files (e.g. compiled Java class files).

    'update': Download the necessary JAR's.
-Note that this will locate
-      the version of Scoobi built above, which is version '0.6.0-cdh3-SNAPSHOT-benwing'.

    'compile': Build the Java class files.
 These are stored in the
       subdirectory 'target' of the project.